 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Luckily, choosing the best thread for your Brother sewing machine is very easy with a few tips.
-I’ll help walk you through the types of sewing thread that will work on a Brother sewing machine and show you how to pick which is going to be best for your project.
+Luckily, choosing the best thread for a Brother sewing machine is very easy with a few tips.
+I’ll walk you through the types of sewing thread that will work on a Brother sewing machine and show you how to pick which is going to be best for your project.
 We’ll talk about different thread fiber types and thread weights.

 What makes a good-quality sewing thread?